juliaouo/2024_CVPDL_HW1/README.md

 python run_inference.py --model_config /path/to/your/config/DINO/DINO_4scale_swin_custom.py \
 --checkpoint /path/to/your/checkpoint_best_regular.pth --coco_path /project/n/julialin/hw1/data/coco_format --mode test
 ```
-`--mode` can use "train", "val" or "test"
 The result will be saved in the `out/result.json`.
-You can use `--output` to change the output path.
+You can use `--output` to change the output path. `--mode` can use "train", "val" or "test".

 The output data structure is as follows:
 ```